oneelabed/My-Portfolio/README.md

 # My_Portfolio
-Developed a responsive, themeable showcase of my work built using React, JavaScript and CSS.
+Developed a responsive, themeable showcase of my work built using React and CSS.

 Key features:-